 Our firm is uniquely situated to represent medical technology, device and pharmaceutical companies, as well as private equity and financial services firms with healthcare companies in their portfolios, especially given our experience and understanding of the intersection of FDA regulation, Intellectual Property law and healthcare regulatory issues affecting these companies.

 This experience includes the evolving area of telemedicine, mobile health and social media, with an emphasis on federal and state regulatory compliance.

-Lastly, we our attorneys are experienced antitrust counselors to health care companies contemplating mergers or acquisitions and has been retained to opine on antitrust matters relating to several significant hospital mergers.
+Lastly, our attorneys are experienced antitrust counselors to health care companies contemplating mergers or acquisitions and have been retained to opine on antitrust matters relating to several significant hospital mergers.